This chatbot will tackle scammers by wasting their time

 It may take several email exchanges for the scammer to realise he or she isn't talking to a human, effectively reducing the scammer's potential victims.

-Once the conversation has been terminated, Re:scam will even send a copy of the email chain back to you, providing you with the opportunity to laugh at the foolishness of your scammer.
+Once the conversation has ended, Re:scam will send a copy of the email chain back to you, which could be fun to read back, depending on the foolishness of your scammer.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.